Stefanie Berberabe

-Stefanie Ann Berberabe (born July 13, 2000) is an American-Filipino basketball player for the Tagaytay 'Tol Patriots of the Women's Maharlika Pilipinas Basketball League (WMPBL).
+Stefanie Ann Berberabe (born July 13, 2000) is an American-Filipino basketball player for the Rockingham Flames of the NBL1 West.
 She played college basketball for the Westmont Warriors in the United States before joining the NU Lady Bulldogs in the Philippines and later debuting for the Philippines women's national basketball team.

 Early life and high school

 Berberabe was born on July 13, 2000, in Norwalk, California to Filipino parents in the United States.
 Her father, who hails from Batangas, introduced Berberabe to basketball when she was eight years old.

 Berberabe attended St. Joseph High School in Lakewood.
 She played for the St. Joseph Jesters girls' team, helping them win a Camino Real League title, the school's first league title in more than 25 years when she was a freshman.
 In her sophomore year she scored her 1,000th career point.

 College career

 After graduating from St. Joseph, Berberabe was not a sought after player which she attributes to her small stature.
 Westmont College of the National Association of Intercollegiate Athletics (NAIA) invited her to the team, where she played for five years.
 She debuted for the Westmont Warriors in 2018.
 Her team won the 2021 NAIA Division I women's title.

 Berberabe went to the Philippines in 2023 to play for the NU Lady Bulldogs for the Season 86 of the University Athletic Association of the Philippines (UAAP).
 NU finished as runners-up to the UST Growling Tigresses in the sole season Berberabe played.